 6. Thai Tattoos

 While on the subject of caring for your body and skin, you may also want to try some of the famous Thai tattoos as well.
 They are done by metal rods and not tattoo guns.
-Other than that, they are made by the monks and have significance and meaning to the Thai people.
+They are made by the monks and have significance and meaning to the Thai people.

 7. Learn About Hill Tribes of Thailand

 One aspect of Thailand that most people find to their liking is the way of life of local hill tribes.
 There are a total of seven famous and very friendly hill tribes.
-If you want to spend some time away from all the noise of the major cities, be sure to look up the Akha, Lahu, Karen, Hmong/Miao, Mien/Yao, Lisu, and Palaung hill tribes.
+If you want to spend some time away from all the major cities’ noise, be sure to look up the Akha, Lahu, Karen, Hmong/Miao, Mien/Yao, Lisu, and Palaung hill tribes.
 Visiting these places, you can also see the locals living in harmony with nature.
-They live in the forests, which means this aspect of the trip is an exciting adventure in its own terms.
+They live in the forests, which means this aspect of the trip is an exciting adventure on its own terms.

 8. Explore Nature & Wildlife

-Speaking of nature and the environment, you can visit the dense forests and witness the wildlife of Northern Thailand.
+Speaking of nature and the environment, you can visit the dense forests and witness Northern Thailand’s wildlife.
 Thailand is very rich with its tropical forests and beautiful animals.
 To see some of these animals, you can visit the Elephant Nature Park of Chiang Mai to get a closer look at these magnificent creatures.
-Exploring into the woods is always a fun idea, just be sure to have a guide so you do not get lost.
-There are always places that preserve the wild-life of Thailand such as the vast National Parks that are rich with all the elements of the environment.
+Exploring the woods is always a fun idea; just be sure to have a guide so you do not get lost.
+There are always places that preserve Thailand’s wild-life, such as the vast National Parks rich with all the environmental elements.

 9. Enjoy The Landscape of National Parks

 There are many National Parks in Thailand offering a good number of natural elements for you to visit.
-You can see beautiful waterfalls, cliffs, mountains, and even take a close look at all the animals of Thailand including the famous elephants of the country.
-There are also some pagodas along with forests and birds in the national parks of Thailand considered as some of the top destinations for travelers.
-Some of them even offer fun activities as well.
+You can see beautiful waterfalls, cliffs, mountains, and even take a close look at all the animals of Thailand, including the country’s famous elephants.
+There are also some pagodas along with forests and birds in the national parks of Thailand, considered some of the top destinations for travelers.
+Some of them even offer fun activities, as well.
 Several of these top National Parks are as follows: